binaryage/totalfinder-web/index.md

 ---
-title: TotalFinder: brings tabs to your native Finder and more!
+title: TotalFinder brings tabs to your native Finder and more!
 product_title: TotalFinder
 subtitle: brings tabs to your native Finder and more!
 layout: product